apache/apisix-website/blog/en/blog/2021/12/24/open-policy-agent.md

 - Open Policy Agent
 - OPA
 - API Gateway
-description: This article introduces the opa plug-in as an example of HTTP API and details how to integrate Apache APISIX with OPA to decouple the authentication authorization of back-end services.
+description: This article takes HTTP API as an example to introduce the `opa` plugin, and explains in detail how to integrate the API gateway Apache APISIX with OPA.
-tags: [Technology,Authentication]
+tags: [Plugins,Authentication]
 ---

 > This article introduces the `opa` plug-in as an example of HTTP API and details how to integrate Apache APISIX with OPA to decouple the authentication authorization of back-end services.